 Located adjacent to the Town Wall at Joymount, this delightful garden has been designed to recreate the formal Jacobean Knot Garden of Joymount Palace, the home of Sir Arthur Chichester.
 Chichester was responsible for the successful Plantation Policy of settling Carrickfergus with English and lowland Scots settlers.
 He supervised the building of the stone Town Wall in 1608, built Joymount Palace as his home and St. Nicholas Parish Church was redesigned in 1614 to accommodate his family chapel and crypt.
 A mural in the archway depicts Sir Arthur walking in the garden.
 Visitors can walk through the garden into the adjoining Shaftesbury Park.

 CHAINE MEMORIAL TOWER

 The Tower stands on the western side of Larne Lough at the entrance to the harbour and can be seen by visitors coming in by sea. it can safely be reached from the shore by a narrow walkway.

 The Tower is a replica of an Irish Round Tower built in 1887 to a design by a well-known local architect.
-The Tower stands 27m high and 7.5m wide at base. it is constructed with squared Annalong granite, The Tower was built in memory of James Chaine who contributed much to the development of Larne Harbour.
-After a request from Mariners the tower was converted into a lighthouse by the Commissioners of Irish Lights in March 1899 and has stood like a sentinel over the Lough for well over a hundred years.
+The Tower stands 27m high and 7.5m wide at base and as such is one of the largest memorials in Northern Ireland.
+It is constructed with squared Annalong granite, The Tower was built in memory of James Chaine MP who contributed much to the development of Larne Harbour.
+The original intention was for the tower to become a lighthouse.
+It has certainly stood like a sentinel over the Lough for well over a hundred years.